sumit-ai-ml/ZERO-YOLO/README.md

 ```
 Then open: http://localhost:8501 in your web browser

-## How to Use MED-YOLO 🎯
+## How to Use ZERO-YOLO 🎯

 ### Step 1: Prepare Your Images
-1. Create a folder named `data` in the MED-YOLO folder
+1. Create a folder named `data` in the ZERO-YOLO folder
 2. Create a folder named `input` inside the `data` folder
 3. Put your medical images in the `input` folder
    - Supported formats: DICOM, NIfTI, TIFF, PNG, JPG